 Bob and Alice purchased a farm on 320 acres in Shandon in 1955.
 Bob and his partner John Young first planted alfalfa and then wheat on their land.

 During the early 1960s, Bob developed a friendship with a man who owned a winery in Napa and made fine wines.
 He encouraged Bob to consider growing grapes commercially.
-Bob research the growing techniques and discussed dry farming with Frank Pesenti.
+Bob researched the growing techniques and discussed dry farming with Frank Pesenti.
 He opted for irrigation.

 In 1963, Bob and John laid out the vineyards and planted grapes.
 The first varietals they planted were Zinfandel and Carignan, a red varietal of Spanish origin but more likely found in French wine.
 His vineyards were known as the first to be planted with commercial irrigation systems in the Paso Robles area.
 Bob became a successful commercial grower, selling to many wineries located outside San Luis Obispo County.
 He did not purchase additional property but gradually added more varietals, focusing more on red wine grapes than white wine grapes.
 Bob worked with Jack Foott, the County Agricultural Advisor.
 The Cabernet Sauvignon varietal they added was successful but the Chenin Blanc was not.
 It was a period of trial and error, learning what thrived in the soils climate of Shannon.